 In his book The Victorian Amateur Astronomer, Allan Chapman writes that it was ‘the world’s first large reflector to have full motions in the equatorial plane, and to be possible for a single individual to use’.
 In 1852, Lassell took the telescope to Malta.
 In the mid 1860s, he bought an estate at Maidenhead near London and set about building an observatory in the grounds.
 It was there, at Ray Lodge, that the telescope remained for the rest of his life (click here for map).
 Famous as the telescope with which Lassell discovered Triton (the largest moon of Neptune) and Hyperion (a moon of Saturn), the telescope turned out to be an expensive disaster at Greenwich.
 It was effectively scrapped in 1895.

 At Greenwich, it was mounted in a new purpose built dome that connected with Magnetic Office 7 at the southern end of the Observatory site in a position now largely occupied by the west wing of the South Building.
 The telescope came with two primary mirrors, which were interchanged to allow polishing to take place.

 The driving clock, differential slow motion and polar axis supports were destroyed by Dyson in November 1929 at the time when a big clear out took place and some of the obsolete instruments (for example Airy’s Altazimuth) were presented to the Science Museum (RGO39/4/124).
 Surviving parts include the dome which was reused and now surrmounts the South Building and the two 2-foot mirrors, one of which is owned by the National Maritime Museum (Object ID AST0878).
 The other was presented to Liverpool City Museum in 1956.
-It is currently (2014) on display in the World Museum in Liverpool.
+In 2014, it was on display in the World Museum in Liverpool.
 An unsubstantiated report suggests that additional parts (including the mirror polishing machine) survived until the 1950s and that they were dumped in ‘the wilderness’ in the Park prior to the Observatory giving up the site following its move to Herstmonceux.